-Stream monitoring is an important component of stormwater mitigation.
+Stream monitoring is an important component of stormwater management.
 Each year, volunteers are needed to take water samples from various local streams.
-These samples are sent to a lab and analyzed
+These samples are sent to a lab and analyzed.

 Which Pollutants/Nutrients does the Stream Team Monitor?

-Phosphorus is an essential nutrient for plants and animals in the aquatic food web and is naturally limited in most fresh waters; therefore, even a modest increase can set off a chain of undesirable events.
-Such events include algal blooms, accelerated plant growth, low dissolved oxygen, and death of aquatic animals.
-Phosphorus naturally occurs in soils and rocks.
-Additional phosphorus enters waterways through runoff from wastewater treatment plants fertilized lawns and cropland, failing septic systems, animal manure storage areas, pet waste and from erosion.
+Phosphorus is an essential nutrient for plants and animals in the aquatic food web and is naturally limited in most fresh waters.
+Due to this, even a modest increase can set off a chain of undesirable events.
+Such events include algae blooms, accelerated plant growth and low dissolved oxygen levels in water.
+This can result in the death of aquatic plants and animals.
+Additional phosphorus can enter waterways from a variety of sources.
+This includes wastewater treatment plant discharges, failing septic systems, manure storage areas, pet waste, fertilized lawns and cropland, and streambank erosion.

 The Vermont Water Quality Standards currently set no specific standard for phosphorus levels in Class B waters below 2500 feet in elevation.
 The State of Vermont has proposed amendments to the water quality standards to set a limit of 27 µg/L for Class B warm water medium-gradient streams.
 Phosphorus concentrations exceed the proposed standards at all sites measured.